elfredburger/devops_todolist_kubernetes_task_10_ingress/README.md

 1. Run bootstrap.sh to deploy the app to the cluster and to install ingress controller.
 1. Create a `ingress.yml` file for `Ingress` to manage ingress traffic.
 1. `Ingress` requirement:
    1. `Ingress` file should be located in `./infrastructure/ingress` directory
    2. `Ingress` should have 1 http rule
    3. `Ingress` should have 1 path based rule
    4. Rule should route traffic to the app on `/` path
    5. Rule should capture path and forward it to the app. `path: {your_regex}`
 1. After ingress deployment you should be able to access the app on `http://localhost` and see the app running.
 1. There should not be any requests failing with 404 status code in browser console.
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.

+to validate changes you can access `http://localhost` to see pods you launched run `kubectl get pods -n todoapp` `kubectl get pods -n ingress-nginx` `kubectl get pods -n mysql` to see clusters run `kubectl config get-contexts` (current context will be marked with a star)

+cleanup:
+`kubectl delete ns todoapp`
+`kubectl delete ns mysql`
+`kubectl delete ns ingress-nginx`
+`kubectl config use-context docker-desktop`
+`kubectl config delete-context kind-kind`
+`kind delete kind`